grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

 import { getPluginComponentExtensions } from '@grafana/runtime';

 export const Toolbar = () => {
+  // This only returns type="component" extensions
-  const { extensions } = getPluginComponentExtensions({ extensionPointId: '<extension-point-id>' });
+  // Heads up!
+We don't specify a context object below, we pass in the contextual information as a prop to the component later. const { extensions } = getPluginComponentExtensions({ extensionPointId: '<extension-point-id>' });
   const version = '1.0.0'; // Let's share this with the extensions